dhunter87/di-workshop-02-variables-datatypes-decisions/README.md

 **What happens and why?
 Why isn’t there a space between the word ‘name’ and your name?
-Can you add one?**
+Can you add one?** the text fuction prints whatever is within the brackets to the screen, it printed what was inside the speech marks + the value of name.  the reason there is no space is because its just added the two string together. space cvreated by adding a space after "is".

 Add this line to the top of your sketch: